-Our experienced Family Lawyers can guide you through this process by assisting with informal negotiations or mediation with your former partner and/or their legal team.
+Our experienced separation lawyers in Adelaide and Regional South Australia can guide you through this process by assisting with informal negotiations or mediation with your former partner and/or their legal team.

-If an agreement is reached we recommend that the agreement be formalized as a Consent Order of the Family Court of Australia.
+If an agreement is reached we recommend that the agreement be formalised as a Consent Order of the Family Court of Australia.

 If an agreement is unable to be reached married couples must apply for a property settlement within 12 months of the date of their divorce and defacto couples must apply for a property settlement within 24 months of the date of their separation.

 Married and defacto couples may have an entitlement to financial support from their former partner if they are unable to meet their reasonable expenses from their income or assets that are available to them after separation.

 If you are in this position our Family Lawyers can help you apply for an Order that your former partner pay you either a periodic amount or a lump sum.

 Your entitlement to maintenance will depend on an assessment of your financial needs and your former partner’s capacity to pay.